Transgender Day of Visibility (TDoV)

 The Transgender Day of Visibility (TDoV) is dedicated to all trans* people, binary or non-binary.
 The aim is to raise awareness in society for marginalised gender identities that fall into the trans spectrum.

-Rachel Crandall-Crocker, the American activist behind TDoV, has been campaigning for trans* people since the 1990s.
-Growing up in the 1970s in the Midwest of the USA, ostracized by society and her family, she felt very lonely as a trans* woman with Tourette's and has pursued the goal of supporting and connecting trans* people since coming out in 1993.
-In 1997, Rachel Crandall-Crocker founded the organization Transgender Michigan (Transgender Michigan n. d.; Finch 2018).
+Rachel Crandall-Crocker, the American activist behind TDoV, has been advocating for trans* people since the 1990s.
+Growing up in the 1970s in the U.S. Midwest and ostracized by society and her family, she felt very lonely as a trans* woman with Tourette’s.
+Since coming out in 1993, her goal has been to support and connect trans* people.
+In 1997, Rachel Crandall-Crocker founded the organization Transgender Michigan (Transgender Michigan, n.d.; Finch, 2018).

 Until the late 2000s, the Trans Day of Remembrance was the only international day for trans* people.
 It is a day of remembrance for all trans* people who were murdered due to anti-trans motives.
 Rachel Crandall-Crocker recognized that there needed to be a positive counterpart to this day, a day to celebrate the life and diversity of the trans* community.
 "With unity comes power" said Crandall-Crocker in an interview about the Trans Day of Visibility 2020 (GRTF 2020).